How Healthcare Marketing is Evolving

 Providers Competing for Patients are Investing in Strategies, Technology

-Billboards and TV ads once were the primary media healthcare providers used to market their services.
+Billboards and TV ads were once the primary media healthcare providers used to market their services.
 But billboards aren’t targeted – of the hundreds or thousands of people who pass a billboard in a day, how many are actually in need of specific medical services?
-(And with more people working from home these days, billboards don’t have the same reach they used to)
+(And with more people working from home these days, billboards don’t have the same reach they used to).

 Digital Marketing Campaigns for Healthcare

 Facebook ads, Google Ads, and YouTube ads can be effective ways to reach new patients, although healthcare providers must be mindful of HIPAA regulations when using these tools.
 For example, healthcare providers cannot target internet users by health conditions, but they can target demographics such as occupation or Facebook interests.
 There are certain nuances to marketing in healthcare that require some extra experience and specialized knowledge.

 Disclaimer: Rules about healthcare privacy and marketing are always evolving, and they may vary from one social media platform to the next.